Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 It is the technical response that lets plane-based writing remain writable, searchable, and interoperable as text.

 ## VII.
-Practical scale and outgrown infrastructure
+Practical scale and workflow pressure

-This is not a hypothetical writing system waiting for first use.
+This is a writing system with substantial accumulated use.

-The Brazilian Sign Language dictionary alone now contains nearly **68,000 signs**.
+The Brazilian Sign Language dictionary alone contains nearly **68,000 signs**.

 Across languages, the broader accumulated dataset contains well over **one million unique signs**.